mozilla-platform-ops/snakepit_puppet/README.md

 Part of the challenge of using NVIDIA cards and CUDA in a container is that the versions of the software on the bare metal and the container need to be in sync (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/concepts.html#background).

-NVIDIA has a solution that works with newer NVIDIA cards (Kepler and newer, https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#platform-requirements).
+NVIDIA has a solution that allows the versions to not match exactly, but it requires newer NVIDIA GPUs (Kepler and newer, https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#platform-requirements).
+Snakepit's GPUs are from a previous genenration and we can't use this solution.

-The NVIDIA recommended process is to install the cuda or cuda-11-5 metapackage (https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
+The NVIDIA-recommended solution for our older cards is to install the `cuda` or `cuda-11-5` metapackage (https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and hope things work.
 These metapackages only loosely specify the version to use and float to the latest published packages.
 This causes issues when trying to keep hosts in sync.

 ```bash
 $ apt-cache show cuda-11-5